 5 Different Types of Intraocular Lens Implants

 Your natural lenses adjust when focusing your eyesight.
 However, monofocal intraocular lenses stay focused on one fixed distance.
-With these common intraocular lenses, you can see without the help of glasses or contacts at a distance, but will need reading glasses for up close.
+Our team of Ophthalmologists offer reliable cataract treatments or surgery options and are committed to helping you find a type of intraocular lenses that meet your requirements.
+Monofocal lenses can help you see without the help of glasses or contacts at a distance.
+However, you may need reading glasses to read or perform other daily tasks.

 Multifocal intraocular lenses help you see at various distances once your brain adjusts to them.
 You may witness more halos and glares with these intraocular lenses than you would with monofocal ones.
 We offer cataract surgery options and are committed to helping you find intraocular lenses to enhance your vision.